• Skip to primary navigation

 They are so easy to make using store-bought mini corn dogs and chow mein noodles and would be fun to serve for Earth Day, Halloween, or any day.

-I made them for our Carnival of the Creepy Crawler party for Halloween back in 2010 along with a bunch of other creepy food.
+I made them along with other bug-themed food for our Carnival of the Creepy Crawler party for Halloween back in 2010 along with a bunch of other creepy food.

 Recipe originally published on August 29, 2011.